 If you have coeliac disease, consuming gluten is bad for your health.
 It will trigger an immune response which causes the body to mistakenly attack healthy tissue, disrupting your body’s ability to properly absorb nutrients from food.
 You’ll experience symptoms such as diarrhoea, abdominal pain, bloating and fatigue.

 For those without the condition, there’s no reason not to eat gluten.
 If you do experience negative symptoms which you believe are linked to gluten intake, you most likely have an intolerance.
-There’s been plenty of research into the effects of gluten, and there is no solid evidence to suggest that gluten has any harmful impact on people who do not have coeliac disease or some other form of intolerance.
+There’s been plenty of research into the effects of gluten, and there is no solid evidence to suggest that it has any harmful impact on people who do not have coeliac disease or some other form of intolerance.

 In studies where gluten consumption has been linked to minor negative effects, such as bloating, the outcomes could just as easily have been caused by other ingredients in those foods.
 For example, a 2011 study at Monash University in Australia linked gluten to bloating and fatigue, but follow-up research led to the conclusion that these effects were simply caused by excessive consumption of certain carbohydrates.

-Gluten Free Diet & Coeliac Disease
+Listen to Dr Chris Steele talk about Gluten Free Diet & Coeliac Disease

 What Are The Positive Effects of Gluten?